BrunoffNo13/TestFlatDoc/body.md

 A set of flows have been created to detail the core exposed functionality of the Papercloud API.
 This suite of calls is accessible from &quot;URL ONCE HOSTED&quot;

+Any parameters are examples to demonstrate structure - they will need replacing with correlating values.

 > - **Flow1 - Creating Clients**
 >   - Create Client file with option to apply structure or apply a template
 >     - Flow1A - Client Get Client by Reference Number